thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 (lesser-numbers [6 5 8 11 3 2 7 9 4 1 10 12])
 </code></pre>

-<code>filterv</code> takes a function and a collection and returns only the elements of that collection which return <code>true</code> when applied to the function.
-Here we’ve selected the elements that are less than the first number in the collection.

 Notice how the function passed to <code>filterv</code> refers to  <code>coll</code>, the variable in the surrounding function.
 Functions can reference anything in or surrounding them.
 A variable defined locally, a variable defined in a surrounding function, something <code>def</code>-ed in the program, a built-in function - these are all said to be "in scope".
 If a function uses the same name for a variable as something that is already in scope it won't affect either one.
-However, the variable name in the inner function will overshadow the outer variable, function or data preventing the outer variable, function or data from being referenced in the inner function.
+However, the variable name in the inner function will overshadow the outer thing preventing the outer thing from being referenced in the inner function.
 Scoping can be a strange concept until you've worked with it, luckily none of the code here does any overshadowing.

 If you take the output of <code>(lesser-numbers [6 5 8 11 3 2 7 9 4 1 10 12])</code> and repeatedly call <code>lesser-numbers</code> on it, you’ll begin to see the far left branch of our evaluation tree.
-Though you can do this by hand it can also be demonstrated directly in the language.
+Though you can do this by hand it can also be modeled within the language.

 <pre><code class="language-klipse">
 (def lesser-numbers